landonrs/comicker-front-end/README.md

-Notes to remember to run this stupid thing: run the local backend
+# Comicker Front End

+Defines the React Components and JavaScript used to run the Front End of Comicker.